elucian/bee/syntax/composite.md

 -- using enqueue operator "+:"
 alter q += 4  ; (1,2,3,4)

--- read first element using "=" and "modify" alter first := a[!]  ; first = 1
+-- read first element using ":="
+alter first := a[!]  ; first = 1

--- dequeue first element using "-=" operator alter a -= a[!]  ; a = (2,3,4)
+-- dequeue first element using "-="
+alter a -= a[!]  ; a = (2,3,4)
 ```